dsurujon/ShinyOmics/Readme.md

 ![Brush example](https://contattafiles.s3.us-west-1.amazonaws.com/tnt8877/uzIZBL4fq5uXVKF/Pasted%20Image%3A%20May%207%2C%202019%20-%2012%3A22%3A16pm)

-It is also possible to only display a set of previously identified genes.
+It is also possible to only display a set of genes of interest.
 To do this, type or paste a gene list in the "Paste gene list" text box.
 This will filter the dataset such that only these genes will be displayed
 ![Geneset example](https://contattafiles.s3.us-west-1.amazonaws.com/tnt8877/vZZHQfdXgecrOCv/Pasted%20Image%3A%20May%207%2C%202019%20-%2012%3A23%3A51pm)

 ### Compare 2 Experiments